 Students living away from home may get extra funding from the college towards accommodation and claim universal credit to contribute towards rent costs – though in practice it can take a long time to receive universal credit payments.
 Speak to a benefits adviser to find out if this is a good option for you.

 Anyone who needs personal assistance and adapted accommodation or specialist equipment when living away from home should contact social services where they currently live, to have their needs assessed.
 Agreeing who is responsible for out-of-area support can take time to resolve.

 Most full time courses at Scottish universities are free for people who meet the residency conditions set by the Scottish Government.

 Tuition fees elsewhere in the UK are much higher and students will need to apply for a loan.
 The Student Awards Agency Scotland (SAAS) manages student funding.

 If someone has had funding in the past they may have to pay tuition fees for further study.
 Speak to the university funding department, read the SAAS guide on repeat study or speak to an adviser for more information.

 Full time students can apply to SAAS for a loan or bursary to help with living costs, depending on their circumstances.
 Loans have to be repaid.
 Generally young people leaving school can apply for the maximum.

 Loans and bursaries may affect benefits and the rules are complex, so get advice before applying.

 - Care experienced bursaries.
 Students who have lived in care can apply for a bursary, which they don’t have to repay, instead of a loan.
 Some people in kinship care arrangements may also qualify.

 - Grants.
-SAAS provides grants in certain circumstances.
+SAAS provides various funds certain circumstances.
 Find out more about the living cost grants available.